greenelab/deep-review/sections/04_study.md

 experiments -- known as image-based profiling or morphological profiling -- a higher degree of accuracy, stemming from the freedom from human-tuned feature extraction strategies.
-Perhaps most excitingly, focused characterization of these higher-level features will likely lead to new and valuable biological insights.
+Perhaps most excitingly, focused characterization of these higher-level features may lead to new and valuable biological insights.

 ### Single-cell data

-Single-cell methods are generating extreme excitement as biologists recognize the vast heterogeneity within unicellular species and between cells of the same tissue type in the same organism [@tag:Gawad2016_singlecell].
+Single-cell methods are generating excitement as biologists recognize the vast heterogeneity within unicellular species and between cells of the same tissue type in the same organism [@tag:Gawad2016_singlecell].
 For instance, tumor cells and neurons can both harbor extensive somatic variation [@tag:Lodato2015_neurons].
-Understanding single-cell diversity in all its dimensions — genetic, epigenetic, transcriptomic, proteomic, morphologic, and metabolic — is key if precision medicine is to be targeted not only to a specific individual, but also to specific pathological subsets of cells.
+Understanding single-cell diversity in all its dimensions — genetic, epigenetic, transcriptomic, proteomic, morphologic, and metabolic — is key if treatments are to be targeted not only to a specific individual, but also to specific pathological subsets of cells.
 Single-cell methods also promise to uncover a wealth of new biological knowledge.
 A sufficiently large population of single cells will have enough